-The seminar contributed immensely in the health research in terms of critically looking at recent developments in health sector such as commercialization of health care, care economy, universalization of health care, maternity benefit Act, etc. through the lens of gender diversity.
-It was agreed that reforms in health sector has increased social inequality as well as reinscribed a hegemonic hetero-normative structure.
-Some of the lectured delivered actually dwelt on emerging areas of research- particularly on care economy – as well as provided a new understanding.
-Methodologically, the papers pitched the need for the researcher to be sensitive to critical issues, knowing through dialogic process and interrogating dominant values rather than just facts.
+In critically looking at recent developments in health sector through the lens of gender diversity, this seminar contributed immensely to the health studies.
+It was agreed that reforms in health sector has increased social inequality and reinscribed a hegemonic hetero-normative structure.
+Methodologically, the papers pitched the need for researchers to be sensitive to critical issues, knowing through dialogic process and interrogating dominant values rather than just facts.